A cataract is a clouding of the lens in the eye that affects vision. Most cataracts are related to aging. Cataracts are very common in older people.

 Any type of surgery creates an incision, and this promotes release of inflammatory factors.
 Cataract surgery, while the incision is very small, creates inflammation in the cornea, anterior chamber, and iris.
 Also, microscopic remnants of the cataract are often left in the anterior chamber of the eye, which lead to continued release of inflammatory factors.
 Topical anti-inflammatory agents are beneficial at removing all the inflammatory factors and clearing the vision, thus they are very important to use after any intraocular surgery.

-To learn more about the SKYGGN Phase 2 Study Results of OCS-01 for the treatment of Inflammation and Pain following cataract surgery, please click here
+To learn more about the OPTIMIZE Phase 3 Results of once daily OCS-01 for the treatment of Inflammation and Pain following cataract surgery, please click here